carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Roadmap
 A plan that defines a goal or desired outcome and includes the major steps or milestones needed to reach it.

+### Shell
+For blog posts highlighting teaching recommendations on shells, or the use of shells in our activities, including references to Bash.

 ### Skillshare
 Posts highlighting tips.